 If no free memory locations are available a message pops up that proposes to you to overwrite the oldest data set.
 Do one of the following:

 If you don't want to overwrite the oldest data set,

-press = , the delete one or more memory locations, and save again.
+- press F3 , then delete one or more memory locations, and save again.

 If you want to overwrite the oldest data set,